SiriusBYT/Flashcord/flashcord-beta_readme.md

 [showcase compatible replugged plugins, modifying modules / cbm]

 # 📑 Table of Contents
-#### That's right this theme is a bloody arch wiki manual page knock-off.
+### That's right this theme has a bloody arch wiki manual page knock-off.
 Get ready to RTFM.
 Due to the complexity of Flashcord, yes, I am not kidding.
 This Discord Theme has a wiki page. **And trust me, you seriously need it.**

 [Instructions about anything and everything on Flashcord is available here.](https://github.com/SiriusBYT/flashcord/wiki)